 After earning her bachelor’s degree, Turner first went to work in advertising, but made the switch to education in 1962.
 That year, she was hired by the Chicago public school system, and she remained there for four years.
 In 1966, Turner went to work for the Maywood-Melrose Park public schools, and in 1968, she began teaching in the Wheaton-Warrenville public schools.
 She remained there for the next twenty years.
 Today, Turner supervises student teachers at National-Louis University.

 In addition to her work as a teacher, Turner is a historian, and has focused much of her research efforts on the Underground Railroad.
-Her first book, The Underground Railroad in DuPage County, was published in 1978, and since then she has continued to write and conduct research.
+Her first book, The Underground Railroad in DuPage County, Illinois, was published in 1978, and since then she has continued to write and conduct research.
 Most recently, she has published The Underground Railroad in Illinois.
 Turner has also written collections of biographies of notable African Americans, and she serves as an advisor to the National Park Service, where she helps plan programs for the national historic Underground Railroad trail.

 Turner lectures widely on the history of the Underground Railroad, and she has been honored numerous times both as an educator and historian.
 She is the recipient of the Studs Terkel Humanities Award, the Alice Browning Award from the International Black Writers Conference, and she is a member of numerous historical organizations.